dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. ICO's Cryp-Toeing Around Securities Regulation?
 1. Bitcoin prices go down.
 Investors are just trading the news.
 Bitcoin's Price Will Move With China News.
 1. Blockchain Terminology Standards: It’s difficult to have clear communication when different parties are using different terms for the same thing, or when 1 term has different meaning to different parties.
 1. The sole use of money is to circulate goods.
-Bitcoin doesnt do that.
-Its more looked at as an alternative store of wealth.
+Regularly absent in the discussion of money is the simple truth that it is not wealth.
+Money is not an investment either.
+Money is an effect of wealth that facilitates its exchange, while also facilitating investment in the creation of future wealth.
+Money is just a way for the producers of actual wealth - meaning goods and services – to exchange it with other producers.
+Bitcoin doesnt facilitate easy exchange for goods or services and is more looked at as an alternative store of wealth.